heatheranndye/heatheranndye.github.io/content/articles/trees.md

 y=enc.transform(y)
 ```

-We build a pipeline to transform the rest of our variables.
+Build a pipeline to transform the rest of our variables.
 Review the data types of the variables in our observation data frame.
 We'll cast 'sex' as a category variable.

 ```python